microtrain/bootcamp/03-BashScripting/01-Basics.md

 Our new shell will take two arguments; the target virtual host configuration and the service directive.
 Bash accepts arguments using a numeric index which starts at zero, zero, however, is the name of the script so the argument that sits at index one will access the first parameter.
 In Bash, the value of a stored variable is accessed using a dollar sign.
 Combining a dollar sign with a number ```"$1"``` will allow you to access a given argument.

 Our first argument will be the virtual host configuration we want to work with and the second argument will be the service command.
 We will set these to an aptly named variable to make them easier to work with.
-We will store the first argument in a variable called _CONFG_ and the second in a variable called _COMMAND_.
+We will store the first argument as a variable named CONFG and the second as a variable named COMMAND.
 When referencing a variable in bash it advisable to always [quote the variable](http://tldp.org/LDP/abs/html/quotingvar.html).

 [</> code](https://github.com/stack-x/restart_apache/commit/868e8670b543040460e0ffbc6468e1bbd2a21b29) Add the following lines right after _#!/bin/bash_.